-- (a) is seasonally or permanently covered by shallow water or has a water table close to or at its surface, - (b) directly contributes to the hydrological function of a watershed through connection with a surface watercourse, - (c) has hydric soils, the formation of which has been caused by the presence of abundant water, and

-- (d) has vegetation dominated by hydrophytic plants or water tolerant plants, the dominance of which has been favoured by the presence of abundant water, - but does not include periodically soaked or wet land that is used for agricultural purposes and no longer exhibits a wetland characteristic referred to in clause (c) or (d). ("terre marécageuse") 1998, c.
+- (a) is seasonally or permanently covered by shallow water or has a water table close to or at its surface, - (b) directly contributes to the hydrological function of a watershed through connection with a surface watercourse, but does not include periodically soaked or wet land that is used for agricultural purposes and no longer exhibits a wetland characteristic referred to in clause (c) or (d). ("terre marécageuse") 1998, c.
 18, Sched.
 I, s.
 12.